citp/privacy-policy-historical/r/re/rea/realcommercial.com.au.md

-> *The following text is extracted and transformed from the realcommercial.com.au privacy policy that was archived on 2016-03-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160326151336id_/http%3A//www.realcommercial.com.au/static/rca/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the realcommercial.com.au privacy policy that was archived on 2016-12-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161223030034id_/http%3A//www.realcommercial.com.au/static/rca/privacy.html) for the most accurate reproduction.*

 # realcommercial.com.au

 (including the Credit Reporting Policy)

-21 January 2015

 **INTRODUCTION**